atrifex/CNN-Acceleration/README.md

 # Code Acceleration

 The goal of this project is two fold.
-First, accelerate the forward propagation step of the Convolutional Neural Network (CNN) algorithm using using CUDA and OpenCL.
+First, accelerate the forward propagation step of the Convolutional Neural Network (CNN) algorithm using CUDA and OpenCL.
 Second, evaluate its performance on NVIDIA, AMD GPUs, and an FPGA platform.

 ## CNN and MNIST